hlascelles/karina_personal_website/_posts/kitchen/2020-01-01-palak-paneer.md

 * Heat a non-stick pan with oil.
 Cut the paneer into small cubes and fry it until golden on most sides.
 * Meanwhile, make the curry paste: handblender roughly chopped onions, chillies, garlic and ginger (no need to peel the ginger) with salt the spices - garam masala, cumin, turmeric.
 * Finely chop the tomatoes.
 * In a heavy bottom pot, heat a bit of oil.
-Add the curry paste and fry for a couple of minutes, until it smells really good.
-Once it starts sticking to the bottom of the pot, add the tomatoes.
+Add the curry paste and fry it for a minute, stirring constantly, until it smells really good.
+Add the tomatoes.
 Let it simmer on low heat for a couple of minutes.
 * Once the paneer is ready, add spinach and paneer to the pot.
 Give them a couple of minutes to simmer together.
-* Take off the heat, stir in the cream.
-Taste and adjust salt and spiciness (Kashmiri chilli powder), saltiness and creaminess.
+* Take off the heat, and stir in the cream.
+Taste and adjust salt, spiciness (Kashmiri chilli powder) and creaminess.
 Serve with rice.